SimpleLogix/NetProgFinalProject/README.md

 - [x] Server-Client model using TCP
 - [x] Store questions?
 - [x] Store answers?
-- [ ] Validate correctness of the answer provided by the clients?
+- [x] Validate correctness of the answer provided by the clients?
 - [x] Keep track of the usernames
-- [ ] Keep track of user's scores
+- [x] Keep track of user's scores
 - [x] Sent how many questions in total

+## Next steps ...
+We have made significant progress this week and now have a working model to go off of.
+We have mostly completed all of the main functions required for the client-server communication to be successful.
+This week should be the testing and debugging stage.
+We can also begin to implement some of the additional ideas that we talked about (such as live score, replay function, gameroom, etc...)

 ## Questions